-The claimants were required to have an extensive knowledge of the complex field of electromechanical, mechanical, and/or electronic calibration in order to apply standards and procedures as they related to shipboard instrumentation and systems and calibration laboratories and equipment.
-The in-depth practical knowledge required to review instrumentation systems and calibration laboratories, provide technical assistance, and provide training would typically come from several years of on-the-job training and experience.
+The claimants were required to have an extensive knowledge of the complex field of electromechanical, mechanical, and/or electronic calibration in order to apply standards and procedures as they related to fleet and shore calibration laboratories and equipment.
+The in-depth practical knowledge required to review laboratories, provide technical assistance, and provide training would typically come from several years of on-the-job training and experience.